 4. How important is discreetness, size, pocketability, smell?

 5. Are you wanting a session vape (10-15 minutes, similar to a joint)?
 OR do you want a quick somewhat on demand vape (Similar to a bowl, easy to break into multiple sessions)?

 Video review coming soon.
 Subscribe to my Youtube for new releases.

 I do believe that any one of these vaporizers could be someone’s favorite.
 It’s important to know that not everyone will have the same opinion on what might be the best vaporizer.
 It completely depends on your specific situation.

 Do you have a portable vaporizer that you recommend or want to see reviewed before you buy?
-Check out my other portable vaporizers, leave the name below in the comments or check out my vape collection to see if I already have it.
+Or if you have any questions, please leave them below and I will let you know what I think.